ryanvngo87/expenseTracker/README.md

 │   │   └── Expense.cs         # Core expense entity
 │   ├── AddExpenseDto.cs       # DTO for creating expenses
 │   └── UpdateExpenseDto.cs    # DTO for updating expenses
+├── src/                       # React frontend source
+│   ├── components/
+│   │   ├── ExpenseGrid.tsx    # Expense table component
+│   │   └── ExpenseGrid.css
+│   ├── types/
+│   │   └── expense.ts         # TypeScript interface for Expense
+│   ├── App.tsx
+│   ├── main.tsx
+│   ├── index.html
+│   └── index.css
-└── Program.cs                 # App configuration and startup
+├── wwwroot/                   # Built React SPA (output of Vite build) └── Program.cs                 # App configuration and startup

 ExpenseTracker.Tests/
 └── TestExpenseController.cs   # Unit tests for the controller

+vite.config.ts                 # Vite build config (proxies /api to ASP.NET)
 ```

 ## 6. User Interface Design

+The application includes a **React SPA** served at the root (`/`) that displays all expenses in a table.
+It fetches data from `GET /api/expense` and renders it with loading and error states.

-The API is documented and testable via **Swagger UI**, accessible at `/swagger` when running in Development mode.
+The API is also documented and testable via **Swagger UI**, accessible at `/swagger` when running in Development mode.
 All endpoints accept and return JSON.

 ## 7. Assumptions and Dependencies